Addressable market

 Table 1: Study conditions for low-income country students across countries

-Country | Total cost of tuition + first-year living expenses | Average salary | Years of salary to earn back BA degree cost | Estimated number of spots for foreign students per year | Potential direct costs per year |
+Country | Total cost of tuition + first-year living expenses | Average salary | How many years of average salary to earn back entire BA degree cost? | Estimated number of spots for foreign students per year | Financing volume per year |

 Belgium | $11,667 | $55,590 | 0.21 | 30,540 | $356,316,972 |